wistaria/MateriAppsInstaller/docs/sphinx/en/source/appendix/README_alps.rst

 ALPS is a numerical simulation library for strongly correlated systems such as magnetic materials or correlated electrons.
-It contains typicalsolvers for strongly correlated systems: Monte Carlo methods, exact diagonalization, the density matrix renormalization group, etc. It can be used to calculate heat capacities, susceptibilities, magnetization processes in interacting spin systems, the density of
+It contains typical solvers for strongly correlated systems: Monte Carlo methods, exact diagonalization, the density matrix renormalization group, etc. It can be used to calculate heat capacities, susceptibilities, magnetization processes in interacting spin systems, the density of